Dr. rer. nat.

 These doctoral degrees are equivalent to the PhD awarded in English-speaking countries.
 German universities often translate a Dr. rer. nat. to doctorate of natural sciences or Doctor of Science.

 To start a PhD in Germany, students must typically possess a master's degree in the related field.
 PhD programs in the natural sciences are often designed to allow graduation in three to five years, with an average graduation time of 4.3 years.
 The exact requirements for graduation differ by university but usually include the requirement of a substantial contribution to the field of study.

-In the Czech Republic and Slovakia (formerly Czechoslovakia), a similarly designated degree, abbreviated RNDr., is awarded.
+In the Czech Republic and Slovakia, a similarly designated degree, abbreviated RNDr., is awarded.
 It should not be confused with Dr. rer. nat., as the former is nowadays an extension of a master-like degree, but it used to be equivalent to PhD.